-When you attempt to logon to a device while away from the UCC network you will be prompted to approve the logon request the first time you open the applications on each device.
+When you attempt to logon to a device you will be prompted to approve the logon request the first time you open the applications on each device.
 If an application no longer works, it could mean that it is not MFA aware.
 If you are trying, and failing, to access email, IT Services recommends using the Outlook APP or accessing your email through email.ucc.ie

 What email apps support MFA?

 |Outlook Web App OWA||Online via your browser||Yes||Go to https://outlook.office.com|

 |Outlook 2013||Windows||Yes||Requires manual intervention contact the Staff IT helpdesk|

 |Outlook Mobile App||iOS and Android||Yes||Download from the relevant App store|